Hackdromeda/BugBrowser/README.md

 **Where did the idea come from?**

-We initially realized that there were very few skills for [security researchers](https://www.amazon.com/s/ref=nb_sb_noss_2?url=search-alias%3Dalexa-skills&field-keywords=Hacker) and [developers](https://www.amazon.com/s/ref=nb_sb_noss_2?url=search-alias%3Dalexa-skills&field-keywords=Developer) after meeting with the principal engineer and the community manager at BugCrowd at Los Altos Hacks III.
-They challenged us to create a skill that would a) inform them of active bug bounties, b) provide details about the specific bounties, and c) make their lives as security researchers easier in any other way.

-When we started brainstorming about what it means for an Alexa skill to be a Life Hack and a Work From Home Hac", we wanted to create something with a greater purpose that is genuinely unique as well as useful for several audiences.
-We first thought about doing basic things, such as reference ([Wikipedia](https://www.amazon.com/Amazon-Wikipedia/dp/B0722X4JGT), eHow, [wikiHow](https://www.amazon.com/wikiHow/dp/B01NAI70T7/), WebMD, Yelp, and Amazon.com Search/Purchasing), list management (shopping list, grocery list, item location, inventory management, etc), alarms, music and video (Bing Video, Amazon Music, Spotify, [My Media](https://www.amazon.com/bizmodeller-My-Media/dp/B06XPP135L), [Plex](https://www.amazon.com/Plex-Inc/dp/B01NBB1INY/), etc), recurring reminders (bill payment, tasks, chores, etc), traffic calculator (commute, recurring stop, school, etc), calendar integrations (appointments, day-view manager, time-manager, native Outlook/Office 365/G Suite/Google/Microsoft Exchange personal, work, and school calendar linking, etc.), timers, budget tracking, phone management (send and receive phone calls and SMS, get phone battery percentage, modify settings, and see notifications), or house management (smart home, routines, inventory/item location manager, and lists); **however, there are already several skills that do this well and/or Alexa already includes some of this functionality natively.**

-And so we started thinking about **relevant modern issues** *(more on that in mission)* and arrived at: **information security, cybersecurity, security vulnerabilities, and bugs**.
-We see the value in connecting security researchers (white-hat hackers who find bugs and ethically report them to companies) with bug bounties and the everyday benefits they offer because preventing even one security vulnerability can save a company its reputation and unparalleled amounts of money.
+We started thinking about **relevant modern issues** *(more on that in the mission)* and arrived at: **information security, cybersecurity, security vulnerabilities, and bugs**.

+We see the value in **connecting security researchers (white-hat hackers who find bugs and ethically report them to companies) with bug bounties** and the everyday benefits they offer because preventing even one security vulnerability can save a company its reputation and unparalleled amounts of money.
 At the same time, each bounty rewards the security researchers who find the bugs (more in *"Why Bug Bounties?"*).
 Expanding beyond an audience of over 200,000 unsung ethical cyber warriors, we also tried to remove pain points for developers and the average user.

-The average user should be able to ask to see if they've been hacked, what they can do after being hacked, and check on the latest list of breaches or general cybersecurity news.
-Developers should be able to ask complex programming questions and get an answer from the StackOverflow question and answer library without making their query robotic.
+**The average user should be able to ask to see if they've been hacked, what they can do after being hacked, and check on the latest list of breaches or general cybersecurity news.**

+**Developers should be able to ask complex programming questions and get an answer from the StackOverflow question and answer library without making their query robotic.**

 These features are a real win-win for all types of users and makes the world a better place while providing the user convenience and saving them time.
 And so we built what is now Bug Browser keeping these features and user experience in mind.

-**What motivated you?**

-We wanted to tap the [over 166,000](https://www.hackerone.com/sites/default/files/2018-01/2018_Hacker_Report.pdf) registered ethical hackers on HackerOne (as of December 2017) and the [over 80,400](https://bugcrowd.com/programs) registered security researchers on BugCrowd and hundreds of thousands of developers who do not have many skills meant to help them with their work from home or programming passions.
-We also wanted to make the skill applicable to the general public.

-These are the crowdsourced heroes who help keep our data safe. **One thing we hate the most** is losing our precious data to black hat hackers or cyber criminals as a result of undiscovered security vulnerabilities.
-Companies such as Facebook and Equifax could have benefitted from larger exposure to their existing bug bounty programs or new bug bounty programs. **This is one of the places where our skill comes in, it gives larger exposure to public bug bounty programs with an emphasis on new ones (newest bounties sorted to front).**

 ## Mission